-As you can see, the black background contrasts with red, grey, and white on the photo, creating a 3D effect.
+As you can see, the black background contrasts with red, grey, and white in the photo, creating a 3D effect.

 (Source: Email from Central)

-Background images in email deliver no message, however, they do complete the entire design idea.
+Background images in email deliver no message.
+However, they do complete the entire design idea.
 Such images could be bright, pastel — no matter.
-But they ought to have no certain ornament on it as background images are often cycled/repeated in emails.
+But they ought to have no certain ornament on them as background images are often cycled/repeated in emails.
 And you never know when it stops and starts again in a user’s inbox.
 So, in order to make the background seamless, please avoid using images with distinct ornament.

 Requirements for the email marketing images

-Now, as we’ve covered the benefits and the basic types of email marketing images, let’s move on to discussing the requirements for including imagery in your emails.
+Now, as we’ve covered the benefits and the basic types of email marketing images, let’s discuss the requirements for including imagery in your emails.

 JPEG images – you can use this format if you want your imagery to retain color, but you should keep in mind that JPEG format will shrink your image, reducing its quality significantly;